 Call us today for all of your lawn fertilizing needs

-If you are looking for a consistently healthy and green lawn this year, don’t hesitate to call the experts at Barefoot & Associates to get your personalized lawn care plan started.
+If you are looking for a consistently healthy and green lawn this year, don’t hesitate to call the experts at Barefoot Lawn Care to get your personalized lawn care plan started.
 No task is too much for us, as we can handle any job you need completed.
 We service the greater Triangle area, working in Apex, Cary, Garner, Clayton, Fuquay-Varina, Holly Springs, Johnston County, Wake County, Wake Forest and the surrounding areas.
 Give us a call to discuss fertilizer for your residential or commercial property at (919) 934-3554.